 solution_customer-reviews or remapping will be required.

 Once your instance has been prepared, you can install this solution in one of two ways:

-On your Dataiku instance click + New Project > Industry solutions > Retail > Customer Satisfaction Review.
+On your Dataiku instance click + New Project > Business solutions > Search for Customer Satisfaction Reviews.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.

 The Dataiku flow was initially built using publicly available data.
 When adapting the project to your own data and needs, having an input dataset of reviews is mandatory to run the project and each row of the dataset should be comprised of: